 Most freelance journalists I know are generous with their (our) time.
-But our time is also finite.
+We mentor.
+We make introductions.
+We give advice.

 Often people make free-labor requests of writers that they’d never make of electricians or plumbers.
 When I do unpaid work, it is a zero-sum game: Either I forfeit paid work or I forfeit time with friends and family.

 That’s why I often decline such requests.
 I urge you to value your own time similarly.